 To get the right texture for the potatoes in this tangy and creamy salad, made with fingerlings instead of russets, salt and vinegar are again your friends.
 Seasoning the cooked potato disks with more vinegar while they're still hot aids in deeper flavor penetration, and a sour cream dressing flavored with olive oil, red onions, scallions, and dill is a nice, bright twist on a traditional mayo sauce.

 Fingerling Potato Salad With Aioli, Pesto, Fried Shallots, and Pecorino

 Inspired by a dish at Il Bambino in Astoria, Queens, this salad is brimming with contrasts between bold flavors—it's meant to be a standout, not a quiet little side dish, and that's exactly how it tastes.
 Aioli gives the salad a familiar creaminess, but it gets heady herbal flavor from fresh basil pesto, texture and pungency from crispy fried shallots, and nuttiness from pecorino cheese.
-This will be the sleeper hit of your Fourth of July cookout.
+This will surely be the sleeper hit of your Fourth of July cookout.

 5-Ingredient Smoked Salmon and Potato Salad